 Zinc House by Jose Garia

-The cost of zinc siding can range from $15.00 to $25.00 per sq. ft.
-Copper siding can cost as much as $35.00 per sq. ft. installed on some high-end residential and commercial applications.
+The cost of zinc siding, a premium and ultra-durable and long-lasting metal, can range from $15.00 to $25.00 per sq. ft. installed.
+Copper siding can cost as much as $22.00 to $35.00 per sq. ft. installed on some high-end residential and commercial applications.

 Comparing and Contrasting Metal Siding Materials